Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Jack and Jack Stands

-When it comes to checking the differential fluid in your vehicle, having the right tools is essential.
+When it comes to checking the differential fluid in your vehicle, having the right is essential.
 One of the first things you will need is a jack and jack stands.
-These tools will allow you to safely lift your vehicle off the ground so that you can access the differential.
+These will allow you to safely lift your vehicle off the ground so that you can access the differential.
 Without them, attempting to check the fluid level could be dangerous and risky.

 Socket Wrench Set